ml5js/Intro-ML-Arts-IMA-F22/final/README.md

 # Final Project

 Your final project is a four week assignment to be completed in three stages (proposal, development and testing, presentation).
-Proposals presentations will be the week of 11/18 and 11/23.
-Final project presentations will be 12/9 and 12/14.
+Proposals presentations will be the week of 11/11.
+Final project presentations will be 12/9.

 The final project should be a creative project that builds off of or is inspired by the concepts we've covered this semester.
 You should feel free to think non-traditionally, projects do not need to be screen-based and there is no requirement to use a particular programming language or machine learning model.